-The quarantine will apply to anyone coming from a state where the positivity rate of testing over 10% and on the rise rapidly.
+The quarantine applies to anyone coming from a state where the positivity rate of testing is over 10% and on the rise rapidly.

-During a joint appearance spearheaded by Cuomo, Murphy said: “We’ve been clobbered by this virus.
+During a joint appearance spearheaded by Cuomo earlier this summer, Murphy said: “We’ve been clobbered by this virus.
 No region in this country has paid a bigger price.
 This is a smart thing to do.
 We have taken our people, these three states, to hell and back.”

-Murphy confirmed during his own daily press conference that this “absolutely” applied to New Jersey residents who traveled to these high-risk states.
+Murphy confirmed during a daily press conference earlier this summer that this “absolutely” applies to New Jersey residents who travel to these high-risk states.
 So if you head on vacation to one of these spots, when you return home you’ll be required to quarantine at home for 14 days.

-Each state will be responsible for the enforcement of the policy within their state, but the intention is to keep the positive infection rate in the tri-state area low and declining, instead of following the unsettling trend that is happening across the country.
+Each state will be responsible for the enforcement of the policy within their state, but the intention is to keep the positive infection rate in the tri-state area low and declining.